SuffolkLITLab/ALActions/README.md

 Using [codeql-action](https://github.com/github/codeql-action) as
 a template for this repo.

-This repo is mostly composite actions, as opposed to javascript or docker actions for now.
+This repo is mostly composite actions, as opposed to javascript or docker actions.
 Visit [Github's documentation on composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) for more info.